 - Fewer workers: When construction workers are injured, contractors have even fewer workers on the jobsite, which only exacerbates the problem.

-What Are Your Options After a Construction Accident?
+What Are Your Options After a New York Construction Accident?

-Our New York personal injury attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP can investigate your accident to determine fault and liability, secure evidence to support your claim, and assess the full extent of your damages.
+Our New York construction accident attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP can investigate your accident to determine fault and liability, secure evidence to support your claim, and assess the full extent of your damages.
 We are experienced trial lawyers with the knowledge, skills, and resources to effectively pursue the maximum compensation available for your injuries.